gardener/etcd-backup-restore/doc/proposals/design.md

     1. In case of data directory corruption, restore data directory from the latest cloud snapshot.
 Return success.
     2. In case data directory is valid, return success.
     3. In all other cases, return failure.
 3. Once the `initialize` request returns success, etcd process can be expected to start up in some time.
 The prober would then receive a successful probe of etcd's liveliness.
 4. On successful probe, start taking periodic backup of etcd and store the snapshot to the cloud object store.
 Stop prober.
     - In case of a failure to take a backup, exit with error.
 (Container restarts)

 ### Handling of Different Scenarios/Issues

 - DNS latency: Should not matter for single member Etcd cluster.
 - Etcd upgrade and downgrade for K8s compatibility: Should not be issue for v3.* series released so far.
 Simply restart pod.
 No data format change.
-- Iaas issue: Issues like unreachable object store, will be taken care by init container and backup container.
+- IaaS issue: Issues like unreachable object store, will be taken care by init container and backup container.
 Both container will keep retrying to reach out object store with exponential timeouts.
 - Corrupt backup: StatefulSet go in restart loop, and human operator will with customers concern delete the last corrupt backup from object store manually.
 So that, in next iteration it will recover from previous non-corrupt backup.

 ## Outlook